 The Colosseum has four storeys above ground and the spectators were seated according to their prominence or social status.
 The ordinary onlookers and the working class had to seat at the uppermost level while the prominent people were seated near the ground level so as to have a clear view of the arena.
 The games and displays in the Colosseum were used by emperors to generally entertain the public and to raise their level of popularity among them.
-So, it was particularly significant to hold games and circuses every now and then, some are eve days-long.
-The games were participated in by the war slaves, prisoners, or condemned people.
+So, it was particularly significant to hold games and circuses every now and then, some were even days-long.
+War slaves, prisoners, or condemned people were able to participate in these games.
 Even emperors sometimes partake in them since games were viewed as a symbol of prestige and power.

 Colosseum in decline

 It took hundreds of years before the bloody gladiator fight tradition ended.
-It was estimated that a total of over 300,000 people and animals died during the ferocious fight.
+It was estimated that a total of over 300,000 people and animals deaths during the ferocious fights.
 Thanks to Emperor Honorius.
 He was the one who took the initiative to put an end to this barbaric kind of entertainment.